jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans.rst

   def test_what_is_true(self):
       self.assertIsInstance(True, bool)

-the test passes and I add a note
+the test passes and I add another note

 .. code-block:: python